Analysis of TopResume.com Free Resume Review —

 Also, note that the resume review mentions, "your resume doesn't include a summary section..."

-This is strange because her resume does, in fact, have a summary section.
+This is strange because her resume DOES have a summary section.
 Maybe the resume reviewer overlooked that.

 □ Digital Readiness